preritdas/working-hours-cli/README.md

 Clock out of an unfinished task.

 Does not work on finished tasks; i.e. tasks with a finite `Hours` value.

-If you have multiple tasks of the same name, and only one of them is unfinished,  clocks out of the unfinished task.
+Therefore, does not accept a positional 'task' parameter like most other commands.
+This command can only be used to clock out of the single unfinished task, if it exists (you cannot have multiple unfinished tasks in the log).

 Deliver a task directly while clocking out with --deliver.
 If you use --hours, the `hours` value provided is used instead of a standard calculation involving the current time.

 | Option | Type | Note |
 | --- | --- | --- |